andersbogsnes/pydata-london-2025-hands-on-apache-iceberg/README.md

 ## Prerequisites
 You will need Docker and Docker Compose installed, as we will be running a number of containers for the various backing services we need.
 Once the data and images are downloaded, there is no further internet access required - the material itself is 100% offline.

+### Troubleshooting Note
 To run all the containers, you will need a decent amount of RAM.

 Most Non-linux Docker engines limit the amount of RAM available to containers, so you will need to adjust your Docker settings accordingly.

 ### Linux